alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

-# Project Foobear: A FNAF Fan Game on CircuitPython and Wio Terminal
+# Project FooBear: A FNAF Fan Game on CircuitPython and Wio Terminal

 > Photo and video to be added later.